VIVelev/git-101/12-branching-practice/README.md

 Switched to branch 'division-cheat-sheet'
 ```

-Git has successfully switched to 'division-cheat-sheet' and now any change we made will be applied only to the branch 'division-cheat-sheet'. <br>
+Git has successfully switched to 'division-cheat-sheet' and now any change we make will be applied only to the branch 'division-cheat-sheet'. <br>
 The master branch will be let intact, unless we switch back to it.

-## Add the divison cheat sheet:
+## Add the divison cheat sheet

 I will create a new file called `division.txt` with the following content:
 ```